himaster/gcp-billing-bot/README.md

 5. **Set Additional Configuration:**
    - Choose your region (e.g., `europe-west4`).
    - Configure CPU, memory, and concurrency as needed.
-   - Optionally, add any other environment variables your application requires.

 6. **Deploy:**
    - Click **"Create"** to deploy your Cloud Run service.